A graphic showing the timeline of all Institute for Cybersecurity Grants

 PA Community College Consortium Cooperative Agreement (PC4A)

 On September 15, 2022, IUP was awarded the largest grant in its history to increase cybersecurity education in Pennsylvania from the US Department of Defense.
 Six community colleges have partnered with IUP for the three- to six-year project, with the goals of increasing certification rates, increasing transfer rates from two-year to four-year colleges, and increasing employment within the Department of Defense and the Defense Industrial Base.
-See complete details on the PC4A project page.
+See complete details on the PC4A project website.

 Chinese Language Immersion Program for Cybersecurity Students